jsdbroughton/speckle-go/README.md

   Speckle | speckle-go 🐹
 </div>

-This is the Go implementation of the Speckle SDK.
+Speckle Go is a Golang SDK for interacting with Speckle, focusing on Speckle Automate functionality.

 ## Project Structure